Aging is the greatest risk factor for disease

 Born of collaboration and partnership

-Another collaboration with AbbVie provides us with the scale and scope necessary to bring a new medicine to patients while maintaining our focus on target discovery and early-stage clinical development.
-Calico is responsible for preclinical and clinical development through human proof of concept studies, with AbbVie responsible for late stage clinical development and commercialization.
+Our major partnership with the pharmaceutical company AbbVie provides us with additional research insights and capabilities, and also with the scale and scope necessary to bring a new medicine to patients while maintaining our focus on target discovery and early-stage clinical development.
+Calico is responsible for preclinical and clinical development through human proof of concept studies, with AbbVie having the option to assume responsibility for late-stage clinical development and commercialization.
 Our teams partner hand-in-hand with our colleagues at AbbVie in a collaboration structure that augments the strengths of both partners.